s15n/par-lang/README.md

 Just like `!`, and `<>`, **`loop` must be the last statement** in a process.

+Conceptually, _the driver_ should be the value you're looping on, that's **getting shorter with each iteration.**

 > 📝 In the case of `negate_list`, the driver remains the same channel, so specifying it may seem redundant.
 But
 > in other cases, the name may be different.
 Later in the examples, there is a function for flattening binary
 > trees, which replaces the driver with a different channel, two times.